- Georges Lafond was a french engineer who lived at the end of the 19th century.

 History of Computers and Computing, Calculating tools, Gadgets, Georges Lafond

-In 1899 the french engineer Georges Lafond from Paris patented (German patent DE148810, US patent US653250 and Swiss patent CH19395) an interesting watch-like circular adding machine (see the photo below).
-In fact, the patents described several different types adding devices, and only one of them (the circular one) seems went into production.
+In 1899 french engineer Georges Lafond from Paris patented (German patent DE148810, US patent US653250 and Swiss patent CH19395) an interesting watch-like circular adding machine (see the photo below).
+In fact, the patents described several different types of adding devices, and only one of them (the circular one) seems to have gone into production.

-The stylus operated disk adder was in production since early 1900s, manufactured by a famous watchmaker workshop from Geneva—Haas Neveaux & Cie.
+The stylus-operated disk adder was in production since the early 1900s, manufactured by a famous watchmaker workshop from Geneva—Haas Neveaux & Cie.

 Georges Lafond adding machine